Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 in the property `additionalData.defaultFileTypeFilter`.
 When defined, this value must be a comma-separated list of the file extensions you want to use as the default filter in users' file browser.

+#### File upload restrictions

+When users try to upload file parameters from their computer, the webapp may prevent uploading some file types that are considered as possibly harmful, and that are not allowed by the Cosmo Tech API.

+Here is a list of the allowed file MIME types:

+- `application/json`
+- `application/zip`
+- `application/x-zip-compressed`
+- `application/xml`
+- `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet`
+- `mats-officedocument.spreadsheetml.sheet`
+- `application/x-tika-ooxml`
+- `text/csv`
+- `text/plain`
+- `text/x-yaml`
+- `text/yaml`
+- `application/x-yaml`
+- `application/yaml`

 #### File upload behavior

 :information_source: Since v7.0.0 of the azure-sample-webapp, the parameter `shouldRenameFileOnUpload`